peteroupc/peteroupc.github.io/approxtheory.md

 approaches as $n$ gets larger and larger.
 The integral of $f(\lambda)$ on $[a,b]$ is denoted $\int_a^b f(\lambda) d\lambda$.

-The following results rely on the so-called _Peano kernel theorem_, which was originally developed to assess the error in approximating the integral of a function from samples of it (for more on this theory, see Brass and Förster 1998[^31]; Waldron 1999[^32]).
+The following results, which give error bounds for important classes of linear operators (not necessarily positive ones), rely on the so-called _Peano kernel theorem_, which was originally developed to assess the error in approximating the integral of a function from samples of it (for more on this theory, see Brass and Förster 1998[^31]; Waldron 1999[^32]).

 Let $k$ be a positive integer, let $f(\lambda)$ have a continuous $(k+1)$-th derivative on the closed interval $[a, b]$, let $M$ be its maximum absolute value, and let $C$ and $c$ be real numbers such that $c\le f^{(k+1)}\le C$ over that interval.